EricRabil/hue-tools/README.md

 # hue-tools
-A library and CLI for various Hue lighting environments
+A library and CLI for various Hue lighting environments, as well as a broker for other tools that want to utilize the extra APIs and features this library offers

 > This project is made for my own enjoyment.
 It comes with no guaranteed updates, fixes, support, etc.